-- Try to schedule your appointment so that you can draft beforehand, and leave enough time following your session to revise.
+- Try to schedule your appointment so you can draft beforehand, and leave enough time following your session to revise.
 You’ll want to put into practice what you learned.

 - Arrive on time.
 All appointments begin at the start of the hour (for example, at 11:00 exactly).
-After ten minutes (for example, at 11:10), your appointment may be cancelled and offered to another student.
+After ten minutes (for example, at 11:10), your appointment will be cancelled and offered to another student.

 - Come prepared to actively engage in the session.
 During your session, you’ll be drafting, asking questions, revising, and engaging in productive conversation around your writing.